climate-service-center/git-tutorial/part_01/README.md

 * Create an empty repository on github or in your personal gitlab account using the web interface.
 * Clone the new repository to your local computer using `git clone`.
 * Check the status of your local repository using `git status`.
-* Add a file you want to share or modify an existing one.
+* `git add` a file you want to share or modify an existing one.
 * Check again the status of your local repository using `git status` and check what happened.
 * Commit your local changes using `git commit`.
 * Push your local commits to your remote repository on github/gitlab using `git push`.